sbkashif/mlcpp/README.md

 - **Linear Regression**: Implementation with gradient descent optimization
 - **Neural Network**: Feedforward neural network with customizable architecture and multiple activation functions

-## Examples
+## Examples and Performance

 Various examples demonstrating how to use ML-CPP are available in the [examples/](examples/) directory:

 - **C++ Examples**: See [examples/cpp/](examples/cpp/) for C++ usage examples
 - **Python Examples**: See [examples/python/](examples/python/) for Python usage examples

-For detailed instructions on building and running examples, see the [Examples README](examples/README.md).
+For detailed performance comparisons between ML-CPP and scikit-learn, see the [Examples README](examples/README.md).

 ## Requirements